enviodev/docs/docs/HyperIndex/Tutorials/tutorial-erc20-token-transfers.md

 In this tutorial, we'll walk you through the process of quickly and efficiently indexing ERC20 token transfers on the Base network using Envio HyperIndex and no-code [contract import](https://docs.envio.dev/docs/HyperIndex/contract-import) feature, providing real-time insights into metrics such as the largest USDC transfers.

-The goal is to create an indexer that tracks and analyzes all USDC token transfers on Base by extracting the `Transfer (index_topic_1 address from, index_topic_2 address to, uint256 value)` logs emitted by theUSDC contract.
+The goal is to create an indexer that tracks and analyzes all USDC token transfers on Base by extracting the `Transfer (index_topic_1 address from, index_topic_2 address to, uint256 value)` logs emitted by the USDC contract.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e1xznmKBLa8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>